arpitapatil14/EcoSpott/README.md

 # EcoSpott
 EcoSpotter is a social media platform aimed at fostering environmental awareness and encouraging community action by enabling users to document and share instances of trash and litter in public spaces.
+Built using the MERN stack (MongoDB, Express.js, React.js, Node.js), EcoSpotter empowers individuals to take part in environmental conservation efforts by providing a platform to report, visualize, and address littering issues within their communities.